dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | P | Description
 :-----|:--------|:-----------
-Server address | A | The index in the IP address table of the server IP address.
+server-address-index | A | The index in the IP address table of the server IP address.
 ||
-Server port | A | The server port.
+server-port | A | The server port.
 ||
-Transport flags | A | Bit flags describing the protocol used to service the query.
+transport-flags | A | Bit flags describing the protocol used to service the query.
 Bit 0 is the least significant bit.
  | | Bit 0.
 Transport type.
 0 = UDP, 1 = TCP.
  | | Bit 1.
 IP type.
 0 = IPv4, 1 = IPv6.
 ||
-Q/R signature flags | A | Bit flags indicating information present in this Q/R data item.
+qr-sig-flags | A | Bit flags indicating information present in this Q/R data item.
 Bit 0 is the least significant bit.
  | | Bit 0.
 1 if a Query is present.
  | | Bit 1.
 1 if a Response is present.
  | | Bit 2.
 1 if one or more Question is present.